fabgrid/docs/src/fabacademy/week-17/index.md

 ### Who's done what beforehand?

-I've done a small experiment in that direction beforehand, using an Arduiono, two different types of Nichia LEDs and two separate PT4115E driver boards.
+I've done a small experiment in that direction about two years ago, using a pre-made Arduino, pre-made LED modules  and PT4115E driver boards.

 ### What materials and components will be required? / Where will they come from?